dstl/srup/build.md

 ## pySRUP

-In order to use pySRUP - you will also need to have the `paho.mqtt`, and `pycryptdomex` Python libraries installed...
+In order to use pySRUP - you will also need to have the `paho.mqtt`, and `cryptography` Python libraries installed...

 Use:

 * `pip3 install --user paho.mqtt`
-* `pip3 install --user pycryptodomex`
+* `pip3 install --user cryptography`

 If you want to use the Python unit tests – you'll also need `pytest` installed